Adam Sedgwick: Life and career

 Sedgwick was born in Dent, Yorkshire, the third child of an Anglican vicar.
 He was educated at Sedbergh School and Trinity College, Cambridge.

 He studied mathematics and theology, and obtained his BA (5th Wrangler) from the University of Cambridge in 1808 and his MA in 1811.
 On 20 July 1817 he was ordained a deacon, then a year later he was ordained as a priest.
 His academic mentors at Cambridge were Thomas Jones and John Dawson.
 He became a Fellow of Trinity College, Cambridge and Woodwardian Professor of Geology at Cambridge from 1818, holding the chair until his death in 1873.
-His biography in the Cambridge Alumni database says that upon his acceptance of the position, reverend Sedgwick had no working knowledge of geology.
+His biography in the Cambridge Alumni database says that upon his acceptance of the position, Sedgwick had no working knowledge of geology.
 An 1851 portrait of Sedgwick by William Boxall hangs in Trinity's collection.

 Sedgwick studied the geology of the British Isles and Europe.
 He founded the system for the classification of Cambrian rocks and with Roderick Murchison worked out the order of the Carboniferous and underlying Devonian strata.
 These studies were mostly carried out in the 1830s.
 The investigations into the Devonian meant that Sedgwick was involved with Murchison in a vigorous debate with Henry De la Beche, in what became known as the great Devonian controversy.

 He also employed John William Salter for a short time in arranging the fossils in the Woodwardian Museum at Cambridge, and whom accompanied the professor on several geological expeditions (1842–1845) into Wales.
+John Ruthven, with whom Sedgwick has a room at Kendal museum co-named after him, also frequently accompanied Sedgwick in Wales and beyond.

 Sedgwick investigated the phenomena of metamorphism and concretion, and was the first to distinguish clearly between stratification, jointing, and slaty cleavage.
 He was elected to Fellow of the Royal Society on 1 February 1821.
 In 1844, he was elected a Foreign Honorary Member of the American Academy of Arts and Sciences.
 He was president of the Geological Society of London.